๐Ÿ“ŠAdvanced Financial Accounting

 Interim Reporting Requirements

-• Consistency with annual—use the same segments, measurement bases, and reconciliation approach as annual reports
+• Consistency with annual: use the same segments, measurement bases, and reconciliation approach as annual reports.

 Quick Reference Table

-Quantitative Thresholds10% revenue test, 10% profit/loss test, 10% asset test, 75% sufficiency rule
+Quantitative Thresholds10% revenue test, 10% profit/loss test (greater of), 10% asset test, 75% sufficiency rule

-AggregationSimilar economic characteristics, five similarity factors
+AggregationSimilar economic characteristics + all five similarity factors

-Required DisclosuresSegment revenue, profit/loss, assets, measurement basis
+Required DisclosuresSegment revenue (external + intersegment), profit/loss, assets, measurement basis

 Entity-WideProduct/service revenue, geographic areas, major customers

-ConsistencyPeriod-over-period comparability, restatement requirements
+ConsistencyPeriod-over-period comparability, restatement of prior periods for changes

 Self-Check Questions